h4ck3rm1k3/db-docs/index.md

 }
 ```

-For instance if you'd like to transform the stored UNIX timestamp into a
+If you'd like to transform the stored UNIX timestamp into a `time.Time` value,
-`time.Time` value, you should implement `UnmarshalDB()`.
+you should implement `UnmarshalDB()`.

 The `UnmarshalDB()` function should be used to transform a value that was
 retrieved from the database into a Go type.